dgaydukov/cert-ocpjp11/files/LowLatency.md

 bytecode - kind of IR (intermediate representation) for JIT compilers.
 There are 2 main compilers:
 * gcc (GNU Compiler Collection) - compiler written mostly in C consists of 2 parts
     * frontend - parsing part, read source code from programming language (gcc for C, g++ for C++, gccgo for Go, gcj for Java) and transform it into AST (abstract syntax tree).
 Compiler optimization and static code analysis applied on this stage. and finally turn the tree into IR called RTL (register transfer language) - intermediate language independent on the cpu architecture
     * backend - generate machine code for specific cpu architecture (like RISC or VLIW) from RTL, also include link-time optimization.
-* llvm - originally Low Level Virtual Machine, yet this name was removed, cause now it's umbrella project for compilers to many languages written in c++, set of tech which can be used to develop frontend for any programming language and backend for any cpu architecture. it can accept RTL from gcc, do optimization and generate machine code it can generate static machine code or use JIT (just-in-time) similar to java Java compilers:
+* llvm - originally Low Level Virtual Machine, yet this name was removed, cause now it's umbrella project for compilers to many languages written in c++, set of tech which can be used to develop frontend for any programming language and backend for any cpu architecture. it can accept RTL from gcc, do optimization and generate machine code. it can generate static machine code or use JIT (just-in-time) similar to java
+Java compilers:
 * gcj (not maintained since 2017) can compile java source code to either machine code of JVM bytecode
 * llvm java frontend - would translate java source code into bytecode
 * javac (written in java) is part of JDK, and transform java source code into bytecode